CoryG89/BigEvent/docs/sublimetext.md

 This will change `tab_size` to 2 only for the JSON syntax.

 Package Control
 ---------------
 Sublime Text has a package manager which allows you to install add-ons for the editor.
 Package Control is not included with Sublime Text by default, but I highly recommend it as there are many useful add-ons which can make development within Sublime Text much more enjoyable and productive.
-Some examples of packages that I am using are:
+Some examples of packages that I am using are.

    - **JSHint Gutter** - Runs JSHint on JavaScript files whenever a file is saved.
 JSHint warns you about common JavaScript pitfalls that would